+Heads up!
 NO LECTERN/PODIUM may be used for the informative or persuasive speeches--there will be a 10-point penalty for doing so.
 In addition, you should not be standing behind or leaning on any type of obstacle.
-(There will be an exception for the Commemorative Speech only--a lectern/podium is required for this speech only--10-penalty here for not having one.)

-A complete bibliography (APA 6th edition) should be submitted before or with each speech.
-Absence of a bibliography will result in a 25-point penalty on the outline/manuscript and speech.
-This is the crucial part of the semester in which you should rely on your APA Manual.
+WORKS CITED/BIBLIOGRAPHY: A complete bibliography (APA 6th edition) should be submitted with each speech outline.
+Absence of a bibliography will result in a 25-point penalty on the outline/manuscript of your speech.
+This is the part of the semester in which you should rely on your APA Manual.